minio/minfs/README.md

 * open and read files
 * create new files (not being uploaded to storage yet, only cache)
 * modify existing files (not being uploaded to storage yet, only cache)
+* move and rename of files
+* upload of files
 * delete files
 * change permissions